 2. What do you mean by SmartThings Community?

 The SmartThings Community is a congregation of enthusiastic developers.
-These technicians belong to an online community that answers concerns posted by consumers in terms of downloading, and using the application.
+These technicians belong to an online community that answers concerns posted by consumers in terms of downloading and using the application.

-3. How can I setup SmartThings hub V3?
+3. How can I set up SmartThings hub V3?

-Once the hardware is detected, and set up you need to install the SmartThings application.
+Once the hardware is detected and set up you need to install the SmartThings application.
 Next try finding the devices that are compatible with the smart hub.
-The user-friendly interface of the app allows pairing of devices into your smart home ecosystem without any setbacks.
-Often there are certain brands like Nest that isn’t compatible with the V3.
+The user-friendly interface of the app allows the pairing of devices into your smart home ecosystem without any setbacks.
+Often there are certain brands like Nest that aren’t compatible with the V3.